swissmanu/mse-paper-rxjs-debugger/content/content.md

 > *RxJS Debugger for vscode, the tool presente din this paper, achieves "readiness-to-hand" for engineers by providing following features:*

 We translated these findings into the central principle for the design of our RP debugger for RxJS: *Readiness-to-hand*.
-Software engineers should always have the proper debugging tool ready, no matter what kind of program they are currently confronted with.
+Software engineers should always have the proper debugging tool ready, no matter what type of program they are currently confronted with.
 Further, this tool should integrate with the engineers workflow seamlessly.

 ## Features